Undergraduate Course: Architectural History 1A: Introduction to World Architecture (ARHI08009)

 On completion of this course, the student will be able to:

-- Demonstrate a knowledge and understanding of the history and theory of architecture and the related arts before c.
-1800, in its artistic, social, political, and programmatic contexts.
+- Demonstrate a knowledge and understanding of the history and theory of architecture, design, and the related arts before c.
+1800, in their artistic, social, political, and programmatic contexts and with an awareness of their consequences and implications.

 - Locate and start to appraise critically historians' work on the history and theory of architecture and the related arts before c.
 1800, in support of a reflective and informed approach to architectural history and design precedent.